Lockheed SR-71 Blackbird: Fuel

-Several exotic fuels were investigated for the Blackbird.
-Development began on a coal slurry power plant, but Johnson determined that the coal particles damaged important engine components.
-Research was conducted on a liquid hydrogen powerplant, but the tanks for storing cryogenic hydrogen were not of a suitable size or shape.
-In practice, the Blackbird would burn somewhat conventional JP-7, which was difficult to ignite.
+JP-7 fuel was used.
+It was difficult to ignite.
 To start the engines, triethylborane (TEB), which ignites on contact with air, was injected to produce temperatures high enough to ignite the JP-7.
 The TEB produced a characteristic green flame, which could often be seen during engine ignition.
+The fuel was used as a heat sink for the rest of the aircraft to cool the pilot and the electronics.
+An electric starting system was not possible due to the limited capacity of the cooling system, so the chemical ignition system was used.

-On a typical mission, the SR-71 took off with only a partial fuel load to reduce stress on the brakes and tires during takeoff and also ensure it could successfully take off should one engine fail.
-Within 20 seconds the aircraft traveled 4500 ft, reached 240 mph, and lifted off.
+On a typical mission, the SR-71 took off with a partial fuel load to reduce stress on the brakes and tires during takeoff and also ensure it could successfully take off should one engine fail.
+Within 20 seconds, the aircraft traveled 4500 ft, reached 240 mph, and lifted off.
 It reached 20000 ft of altitude in less than two minutes, and the typical 80000 ft cruising altitude in another 17 minutes, having used one third of its fuel.
-It is a common misconception that the planes refueled shortly after takeoff because the jet fuel leaked.
-The leaking of fuel was an intentional design feature because the high heat generated by the aircraft made it impossible to fully seal the fuselage tanks against leaks.
-However, the amount of fuel that leaked was not enough to make the refueling necessary; the planes refueled because the maximum speeds of the aircraft were only possible with aerial refueling.
+It is a common misconception that the planes refueled shortly after takeoff because the fuel tanks, which formed the outer skin of the aircraft, leaked on the ground.
+It was not possible to prevent leaks when the aircraft skin was cold and the tanks only sealed when the skin warmed as the aircraft speed increased.
+The ability of the sealant to prevent leaks was compromised by the expansion and contraction of the skin with each flight.
+However, the amount of fuel that leaked, measured as drops per minute on the ground from specific locations, was not enough to make refueling necessary.

 The SR-71 also required in-flight refueling to replenish fuel during long-duration missions.
 Supersonic flights generally lasted no more than 90 minutes before the pilot had to find a tanker.

 Specialized KC-135Q tankers were required to refuel the SR-71.
-The KC-135Q had a modified high-speed boom, which would allow refueling of the Blackbird at nearly the tanker's maximum airspeed with minimum flutter.
+The KC-135Q had a modified high-speed boom, which would allow refueling of the Blackbird at near the tanker's maximum airspeed.
 The tanker also had special fuel systems for moving JP-4 (for the KC-135Q itself) and JP-7 (for the SR-71) between different tanks.
 As an aid to the pilot when refueling, the cockpit was fitted with a peripheral vision horizon display.
 This unusual instrument projected a barely visible artificial horizon line across the top of the entire instrument panel, which gave the pilot subliminal cues on aircraft attitude.
+If a KC-135Q was not available any tanker with JP-4 or JP-5 could be used in an emergency to avoid losing the aircraft, but with a Mach 1.5 speed limit.

+On hot days, when approaching the maximum fuel load of 80285 lb, the left engine had to be run with minimum afterburner to maintain probe contact.